wsws19930315/Universal-Intel-Chipset-Updater/README.md

 ## ❤️ Supporters

+A huge thank you to all our supporters – your contributions make a real difference.
+Your name could be here too.
+Every bit helps cover development costs and ensures these tools continue to improve.
 <!-- SUPPORTERS_START -->
-- Sqania, jadeanemail, westor7, J. A. Dean, Bartechr, tsantaliki
+> - Sqania, jadeanemail, westor7, J. A. Dean, Bartechr, tsantaliki
 <!-- SUPPORTERS_END -->

 ## ⭐ Stars